 - Access door

 - Front bezel

 - Lower EMI shield

-- LCD display
+- LCD Display

-- Hard Drive

-- Optical drive
+- IR Board

+- AirPort Extreme Card

 - Speakers

+- Bluetooth Card and Cable

-- Memory
+- DC-DC power supply

 - Logic board

 - CPU fan

-Removing the AirPort Extreme Antenna
+Removing the AirPort Antenna

-1. Carefully peel back the tape (circled) and the EMI backing from the top left inside corner of the rear housing as shown below.
+1. Carefully peel back the EMI tape (off the chassis) and the EMI backing from the top left inside corner of the rear housing as shown below.
 Peel back just enough EMI backing to access the antenna board.
-Using a flat-blade screwdriver, pry the antenna board off the rear housing.
+Using a flat-blade screwdriver, pry the antenna off the rear housing.

-- 2. Remove any tape that secures the antenna cable to the rear housing. - 3.
+2. Remove two pieces of tape that secure the antenna cable to the rear housing (near the power on LED, in the bottom left corner).
 Pull the antenna cable through the access hole in the EMI shield at the top, near the antenna board.